RETIRE Right: Six Keys to a Stronger Financial Plan

 MyRA#7

-If you ask the average hard working American what their top financial concerns is, it’s that that they won’t be able to retire.
+If you ask the average hard working American what their top financial concern is, it’s that that they won’t be able to retire.
 We could certainly go on and on about different solutions and how people can get on track to make their dreams a reality but today we will focus on a new program offered from the government.
 On January 29th President Obama delivered his State of the Union address.
 One of the takeaways from this speech was a new retirement account called MyRA (short for My Retirement Account).

 Currently over half of the U.S. workforce is not covered by a retirement plan through their employer.
 MyRA is targeted at low to middle-income workers, encouraging them to save for their own retirement.
 Contributions will be funded through automatic payroll deductions where individuals can start with as little as $25 and contribute amounts as small as $5.
 Individuals would be guaranteed that their account would never go down and they will not pay any fees on the accounts.
 Sounds like a great product doesn’t it?!
 Well let’s take a step back and dig a bit deeper to really explore what the MyRA is all about….